-If no traffic program station is found, "NO TRAFINFO" appears on the display, and the display returns to the previous mode and a beep sounds.
+If no traffic program station is found, "NO TRAF INFO" appears on the display, and the display returns to the previous mode and a beep sound.

 To cancel the traffic announcement, push this button again.

 TUNE (Tuning)

 Turn the "TUNE" knob clockwise to step up the frequency.
 Turn the knob counter-clockwise to step down the frequency.